fbpx

 2. We wanted to do as much hiking as possible.

-We did a ton of research, packed all our trekking gear, and set off in search of some of the best hikes in New Zealand.
+After tons of research, we packed all our trekking gear, and set off in search of some of the best hikes in New Zealand.

 We were essentially living out our own Frodo Baggins fantasy, traipsing through lush forests, up desolate mountains, and to postcard-worthy glacial lakes.
 It was pure magic, and we couldn’t wait to share our experiences with you.